Skip to main content

-If you’re used to shared hosting, switching to a Virtual Private Server (VPS) can feel like quite a leap.
-It’s not as plug-and-play as cPanel hosting, but it unlocks far more flexibility and control – especially for developers, small business owners, or anyone hosting apps and websites that need room to grow.
+If you’re used to shared hosting, switching to a Virtual Private Server (VPS) can feel like a big step.
+It’s not as plug-and-play as cPanel hosting, but it gives you far more flexibility and control.
+A VPS is a virtual private server that gives you dedicated resources and more control over how your hosting environment is configured.
+It’s a popular option for developers, growing websites, small businesses, and anyone who needs more power than shared hosting can offer.

 What you’ll need before you start